nsdev-14/LordAI145/README.md

 Building a futuristic AI from the ground up.

 > "The goal isn't to create another chatbot.
-> The goal is to build J.A.R.V.I.S."
+> The goal is to build Next-Gen J.A.R.V.I.S."

 ---